groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/net/ai.md

         - icon: "far fa-file-image-o"
           title: "About AI File Format"
           content: |
             A file with an .ai extension is an Adobe Illustrator Artwork file that contains vector graphics in a single page. it uses points to create paths for displaying the image data, thus making it safe from losing image quality if it is enlarged.
 AI file format is base don the PGF file format which are similar to AI files.
 AI format finds its major usage for logos and print media, and its initial versions were considered similar to that of EPS files.
-AI files can be opened with Adobe Illustrator, Adobe Acrobat DC, PaintShop Pro, and CorelDraw Graphics tools.
+AI files can be opened with Adobe Illustrator, Adobe Acrobat DC, PaintShop Pro, and CorelDRAW Graphics tools.

           link: "https://docs.fileformat.com/image/ai/"